 GOV.UK has more on information.

-We're working with schools to identify eligible people, and schools will contact them in the coming days.
+We're working with schools and social workers to identify eligible people and distribute equipment.

-If you're a critical worker and need support in finding childcare, you can email us at firstname.lastname@example.org.
+If you need help finding childcare, you can email us at firstname.lastname@example.org.

 Free school meals